-- abrogate Officer responsibility for action taken under Delegated Powers. - (2) There will also be a close working relationship between senior officers and the Chair of the Scrutiny Panel within the remit of scrutiny of executive functions.
+- undermine the confidentiality of any discussions with the Senior Management Team or between Senior Officers and other Members; - compromise Officers' professional responsibility to advise Members that a particular course of action should not be pursued; - abrogate Officer responsibility for action taken under Delegated Powers. - (2) There will also be a close working relationship between senior officers and the Chairman of the Scrutiny Panel within the remit of scrutiny of executive functions.